 Mayacamas is even an intricate part of more recent history – their 1971 Cabernet Sauvignon was part of Steven Spurrier’s now famous Paris Tasting of 1976 which helped push the quality of Napa’s wines to the International wine scene.

 There are many things which separate this winery from other Napa area wineries.
-Its unique location and history certainly make this winery stand out.
-A tour here will highlight additional factors.
-We visited during harvest and were able to see the winery equipment in action.
+Its unique location and history certainly are highlights.
+Tours touch upon additional intricacies both with ownership over the decades as well information about the vineyards.
+Our first visit was during harvest and we were able to see the winery equipment in action.
 This a gravity flow winery – the grapes are de-stemmed and then the juice flows down to neutral concrete wood covered fermentation tanks.
 Out of more then 950 Napa wineries/producers visited with to date, these are the only such types of fermentation tanks we have seen.
 These fermentation tanks in no way take away from the varietal characteristics of the wine – and that is exactly what the winemakers are trying to achieve during fermentation.

 The juice is eventually put into large wooden casks, one of which was here when the winery was purchased in 1968 and is over 60 years old.
 Mayacamas is not big on oak in their wines as their philosophy is let the wine speak for itself, so you will see mostly older oak barrels in their lower cellar room.
-Also check out their own bottling line – its the oldest bottling line we’ve seen at any Napa winery – this one dates from the 1940’s.
-The majority of their fruit comes from on the property and their focus is on Chardonnay and Cabernet Sauvignon although they do make a delicious Pinot Noir and Sauvignon Blanc.
+Also check out their own bottling line – its the oldest bottling line we’ve seen at any Napa winery – this one dates from the 1940’s (perhaps since replaced since the new ownership?).
+The majority of their fruit comes from on the property with a focus on Chardonnay and Cabernet Sauvignon although they do make a delicious Pinot Noir and Sauvignon Blanc.

 We tried several Chardonnays none of which go through secondary fermentation.
 As a result, these wines are more austere with great acidity.
 They don’t show as well by themselves, as they really need to be paired with foods.
 Mayacamas releases Library wines each year – these typically have about 5 years of aging before they are available to the public.

-The 2001 Chardonnay vintage has aged amazingly well with very rich concentrated fruit and nice mineralities representative of their unique terroir.
-Speaking of which the steepness, nutrient poor soils, 50+ year old vines – combined with cool breezes produces a wine of exceptional quality combined with the perfect acidity for aging.
+The 2001 Mayacamas Chardonnay has aged remarkalby well with very rich concentrated fruit and nice mineralities representative of their unique terroir.
+Speaking of which – the nutrient poor soils, 50+ year old vines – combined with cool breezes produces a wine of exceptional quality combined with the perfect acidity for aging.
 In addition the yields are extremely low – often around 1 ton per acre.
-These are not your normal quick to release – quick to drink California Chardonnays!
+These are not your normal quick to release – quick to drink California Chardonnays.
 Mayacamas recommends drinking their Chardonnays typically between 5 and 8 years when they reach their peak maturity and complexity.
-So the point of this is if your budget is in your favor purchase two of each wine; one for drinking now and one for aging!
+So the point of this is budget for at least two bottles of each wine; one for drinking now and one for aging.

-Their 2003 Cabernet Sauvignon is smooth and silky with layered fruit – most notably cherry, red currant and plum.
-By the time their Cabernet’s reach the market they have already undergone 5 years of proper aging, which is a luxury that many wineries do not have.
-Maycamas also releases older vintages every year called the Library releases.
+The Mayacamas 2003 Cabernet Sauvignon is smooth and silky with layered fruit – most notably cherry, red currant and plum.
+By the time their Cabernet Sauvignon reaches the market they have already undergone 5 years of proper aging, which is a luxury that many wineries do not have.

 You may have heard of the movie called “A Walk in the Clouds” – this was partially filmed on site.
-Due to the history of the property, winery tour, vineyards, and of course the high quality wine, a visit here is among one of the more unique Napa and “out of the way” winery visits.
+Due to the history of the property, winery tour, vineyards, and of course the premiums wines, a visit here is among one of the more unique Napa and “out of the way” winery visits.
 Allow at least 35 minutes to reach the winery from Highway 29 in the Napa Valley or Highway 12 from the other side in the Sonoma Valley.
-Visit: www.mayacamas.com
+For more information and or to join their mailing list, visit: www.mayacamas.com